matt1187/486VRM/README.md

 # Pictures & how to soldering of pin
+- I use "BGA"-technologie on this interposer.
 ![grafik](https://github.com/matt1187/486VRM/assets/155289528/72c69535-1fac-49f1-8d76-10e1ec1bf26c)![grafik](https://github.com/matt1187/486VRM/assets/155289528/73b5ebf2-bc49-44dc-86fa-6407342b29bc)
+- using of solder paste is very recommend.
+- you need solder iron with long and small chisel for extra adding of tin to socket.

 ![grafik](https://github.com/user-attachments/assets/123b4d15-7852-4772-8d2f-c6b759e4cc3e)

-- you need solder iron with long and small chisel.
 - "solder helper hold pin (bottom) on their place.
 - very recommend: solder only one row with pin to pcb, then second row, then third row.